Skip to main content

 How Does the Estrobolome Impact Hormonal Health?

-The functional state of the has profound implications for a range of physiological and pathological conditions.
+The functional state of the estrobolome has profound implications for a range of physiological and pathological conditions.
 For a postmenopausal woman on estrogen replacement therapy, a dysbiotic gut could significantly alter the pharmacokinetics of the administered hormones.
 If her microbiome is inefficient at deconjugating the oral estradiol, she may experience a reduced therapeutic effect, with continued symptoms of menopause despite treatment.

 In contrast, an estrobolome that excessively deconjugates estrogens could contribute to elevated estrogen levels, potentially increasing the risk of estrogen-sensitive conditions like endometrial hyperplasia.
 This microbial activity helps explain why individuals can have varied responses to standardized doses of hormone therapy.

-Gut dysbiosis can promote a pro-inflammatory state, potentially upregulating aromatase activity and leading to higher-than-desired in men, which can undermine the benefits of TRT and necessitate interventions like Anastrozole.
+This axis is also relevant for men on TRT.
+The gut microbiome influences systemic inflammation, which can modulate the activity of the aromatase enzyme.
+Aromatase converts testosterone to estradiol.
+Gut dysbiosis can promote a pro-inflammatory state, potentially upregulating aromatase activity and leading to higher-than-desired estrogen levels in men, which can undermine the benefits of TRT and necessitate interventions like Anastrozole.
 Therefore, optimizing gut health is a strategy to optimize the testosterone-to-estrogen ratio.

 Lifestyle Interventions as the Primary Driver of the Estrobolome